 Public Goods Wide Mesh Tote ($9)

-Throw in: Kale, Swiss chard, collards
+Use it for: Kale, Swiss chard, collards

-3. Simple Ecology Mesh Reusable Produce Bags
+Best budget: Simple Ecology Mesh Reusable Produce Bags

 The mesh weave on these is tight enough that you don't have to worry about smaller stuff like mushrooms, Brussels sprouts, and string beans slipping through the cracks.
 I keep a few in my grocery shopping bag so I can use them for those loose items in lieu of plastic baggies.
 Since they're easy to see through, they don't add any time to the checkout process either.

 When I get home, I place the bags and their contents directly into the fridge until I'm ready to cook with them.
 Once I do, I return the mesh bags to my grocery bag until next week.

 Simple Ecology Mesh Reusable Produce Bags - Small ($3.75)